Hyundai Motor and union reach tentative wage deal

 Hyundai had suffered a series of stoppages since August 20 that prevented it making 50,191 vehicles worth 1.02 trillion Korean won, though it has usually recouped lost production with overtime and weekend work.

-The latest deal included bonuses and various incentives totaling 8.5 million Korean won ($7,800), plus one-off payments equivalent to five times the monthly base wage and a 5.14 percent rise in basic salaries, a union spokesman said.
+The latest deal included bonuses and other payments totaling 8.5 million Korean won ($7,800), equivalent to five times the monthly base wage, and a 5.14 percent rise in basic salaries, a union spokesman said.

 The company rejected the union’s demand for a 56.25 gram gold medal - worth about $2,400 at today’s prices - and a bonus of two months’ salary for those with at least 40 years of continuous service, as well as 10 million won for each worker whose children opt not to attend college, the spokesman said.